Computational complexity: Quantum computing

 A quantum computer is a computer whose model of computation is based on quantum mechanics.
 The Church–Turing thesis applies to quantum computers; that is, every problem that can be solved by a quantum computer can also be solved by a Turing machine.
 However, some problems may theoretically be solved with a much lower time complexity using a quantum computer rather than a classical computer.
 This is, for the moment, purely theoretical, as no one knows how to build an efficient quantum computer.

 Quantum complexity theory has been developed to study the complexity classes of problems solved using quantum computers.
 It is used in post-quantum cryptography, which consists of designing cryptographic protocols that are resistant to attacks by quantum computers.

 Problem complexity (lower bounds)

 The complexity of a problem is the infimum of the complexities of the algorithms that may solve the problem, including unknown algorithms.
 Thus the complexity of a problem is not greater than the complexity of any algorithm that solves the problems.

-It follows that every complexity that is expressed with big O notation is a complexity of the algorithm as well as of the corresponding problem.
+It follows that every complexity of an algorithm, that is expressed with big O notation, is also an upper bound on the complexity of the corresponding problem.

 On the other hand, it is generally hard to obtain nontrivial lower bounds for problem complexity, and there are few methods for obtaining such lower bounds.